Agents

 MC-AIXI

-The repository implements the classic Monte Carlo AIXI approximation path and exposes it from the same infotheory aixi <config.json> entrypoint used by the rest of the agent stack [veness2011_mcaixi].
-In the current codebase, MC-AIXI is the default planner path behind planner: "mc-aixi".
+The repository implements the classic Monte Carlo AIXI approximation and exposes it through the same infotheory aixi <config.json> command used by the rest of the agent stack [veness2011_mcaixi].
+In the current codebase, planner: "mc-aixi" is the default planner.

-What matters structurally is that the planner is not tied to one single world model.
-The implementation is built around a shared predictor interface, so CTW/FAC-CTW remain the canonical paper-aligned choices, while other backends can still be plugged in where appropriate.
+In practice, the planner is not tied to one single world model.
+The implementation is built around a shared predictor interface, so CTW/FAC-CTW remain the canonical choices from A Monte-Carlo AIXI Approximation, while other backends can still be plugged in where appropriate.

 AIQI

-The paper-faithful path is algorithm: "ac-ctw" or algorithm: "ctw".
-The codebase also extends AIQI to other compatible predictors, while intentionally rejecting ZPAQ-backed strict conditioning.
+The direct configuration matching A Model-Free Universal AI [kim2026_aiqi] is algorithm: "ac-ctw" or algorithm: "ctw".
+The codebase also extends AIQI to other compatible predictors, including generic rate_backend mixtures, while intentionally rejecting ZPAQ-backed predictors because AIQI needs exact frozen predictor states during planning.

 Shared environment layer